concur/developer.concur.com/src/api-reference/invoice/purchase-request.markdown

 # Purchase Request

 ### Overview
-<p><strong>Important</strong>: This API is only available for direct integrations with an existing SAP Concur client.
-If you are a Partner looking to build an App Center App using this API, please reach out to your SAP Concur Representative.</p>

 The Purchase Request API gives clients the ability to leverage external data to create purchase requests for pre-authorization of Invoices.
 Clients and Partners can build a direct connection where data can be fed to the purchase request API which will create new purchase requests in Concur.
 These API-created purchase requests are automatically submitted into the pre-authorization workflow.
 Once approved, it will result in a purchase order that can be transmitted to your Vendor from Concur.

 #### Limitations:
 This API is not available in the China Data center.
+This API is only available for direct integrations with an existing SAP Concur client.
+If you are a Partner looking to build an App Center App using this API, please reach out to your SAP Concur Representative.

 - [Regional Availability](#regional-availability)
 - [Products and Editions](#products-and-editions)